🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 Published On: April 16, 2025

-A data-driven overview of 2025 influencer marketing trends, platform performance, and ROI benchmarks shaping strategy across industries.
+Get ahead with a data-driven overview of 2025 influencer marketing trends, platform performance, and ROI benchmarks shaping strategy across industries.

 • Micro-influencers (10K-100K followers) consistently outperform larger creators in engagement rates and cost-effectiveness across most industries